 © Photograph by Katia Almerini 2008.

-In Rome Suzanne began her studies of ancient and classic art, concentrating on female statuary in ancient Roman sculpture and she started to be involved in the Italian Feminist Movement, joining the colective and printing house Rivolta Femminile with Carla Lonzi and Carla Accardi.
+She accompanied Rothko's family to Rome in 1969; subsequently, she began her studies of ancient and classical art, concentrating on female statuary in ancient Roman sculpture.
+She then became involved in the Italian Feminist Movement, joining the collective "Rivolta Femminile" with Carla Lonzi and Carla Accardi.

 In 1974, she published Towards New Expression.
 The book explored drapery on classical female statuary, where the author found underlying structures representing the female sexual form.

 In 1976, Suzanne, together with other Italian women artists such as Carla Accardi,

 Nedda Guidi and Stephanie Oursler, founded the "Cooperativa Beato Angelico", the